Ryan Smith (sports anchor)

-J Ryan "Ryan" Smith (born November 28, 1970) is an American sports anchor for ESPN’s SportsCenter and Outside the Lines.
+J. Ryan Smith (born November 28, 1970) is an American sports anchor for ESPN’s SportsCenter and Outside the Lines.

 He also serves as a legal analyst and correspondent for ESPN and ABC News.
 He frequently appears across multiple ESPN platforms, and ABC News programming such as Good Morning America, 20/20, World News Tonight, Nightline and This Week.

 Early life and education

 Ryan Smith grew up in Philadelphia, Pennsylvania.
-He graduated from Central High School in Philadelphia, and received a B.A. degree in political science from Syracuse University.
+He graduated from Central High School in Philadelphia, and received a B.A. degree in political science from Syracuse University's Maxwell School of Citizenship and Public Affairs in 1992.
 He received a J.D. from Columbia Law School.

 Legal practice

 Smith started his legal career as Director of Football Administration and Counsel for the NFL's Jacksonville Jaguars.
 He next practiced law in New York, New York, at Paul, Weiss, Rifkind, Wharton & Garrison LLP, and later at Frankfurt Kurnit Klein & Selz.
 He started his own firm, J Ryan and Associates, and eventually became a partner at Zuber Lawler.